Nuh-Thierry/Nuh-Thierry/README.md

 - 👯 I’m looking to collaborate on projects
 - 💬 Lets talk Basketball and persistence
 - ⚡ Fun fact: Am the ladies guy but don't know how to talk to ladies. funny right !
-- 📫 You can reach me on the following platforms

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Nuh-Thierry&layout=compact)](https://github.com/anuraghazra/github-readme-stats)